Guide

 The self-service portal

 The most profitable part of B2B ecommerce is existing customers placing orders themselves instead of calling or emailing.
-A good self-service portal reduces manual order handling by 60–80% and frees the sales team to focus on new business.
+A good self-service portal reduces manual order handling significantly and frees the sales team to focus on new business.

 Common mistakes in B2B ecommerce projects